Frequently Asked Questions: Crises Response Pilot Project

 The Crises Response Pilot Project, or CRPP for short, is meant to address three interconnected and complex crises: homelessness, mental health, and substance use.

-Why has the City of New Westminster launched the CRPP?
+Why has the City Launched the crises Response Pilot Project?

 Another part of the reason for putting the CRPP together was to address challenges City staff were facing in a bid to find solutions for related situations.
 The City of New Westminster’s response to the three crises and the associated externalities have been above and beyond—for instance, the City’s sanitation crews are cleaning up human waste to a degree they haven’t before.